Style: Sarouk Rugs, Persian Sarouk Rugs and Carpets

 Unlike a majority of traditional Persian rugs, the popularity of Sarouk rugs is largely owed to the American market.
 In Persia, the rug-making industry was in a state of steady decline in the 18th century, which continued for most parts of the 19th century.
 Fortunately, there were several rug exhibitions held in London and Vienna, including the first World Oriental Carpet Exhibition, which renewed Western interest in these rug designs and prompted several artisans and carpet merchants to set up rug weaving centers and workshops in Arak and its surrounding areas.
-It wasn’t long before large-scale companies began trickling in and setting up shop in areas like Tabriz and Sultanabad to meet the rapidly rising demand in the western market.
+It wasn’t long before large-scale companies began trickling in and setting up shops in areas like Tabriz and Sultanabad to meet the rapidly rising demand in the Western market.
 The British-Italian Nearco Castelli Brothers, Eastern Rug Trading Company of New York, and the Atiyeh Brothers of Oregon were some of the earliest to establish their offices.
-Now carpets with designs that appealed to the taste and demands of the western customers began to be produced, along with various new types of Persian rugs.
+Now, carpets with designs that appealed to the taste and demands of Western customers began to be produced, along with various new types of Persian rugs.

 One of the most famous carpet designers in Sarouk was named Farahan.
 In the 19th century, to compete with Kashan in the rug market, he began creating rugs with curvilinear designs and floral motifs and patterns, which came to be known as Farahan Sarouk.
 They had naturally dyed medallions on blue or ivory fields, in addition to pictures of birds and trees.